jjz17/NBA-MIP-Prediction-Model/README.md

 ## EDA

-I looked at the distributions of the data and the value counts for the various quantitative and categorical variables.
+We examined the distributions of the data and the value counts for the various quantitative and categorical variables.
-Below are a few highlights from my analysis.
+Below are a few highlights from the analysis.

 ![alt text](https://github.com/jjz17/Tennis-Match-Outcome-Prediction/blob/main/visualizations/s1_s2_points_win_relplot.png "First Set Points Colored By Winner")
 ![alt text](https://github.com/jjz17/Tennis-Match-Outcome-Prediction/blob/main/visualizations/correlation_heatmap.png "Correlations")